Student Government Association (SGA)

 - Graduation expenses are partially covered.
 It costs over $25 per student to hold a graduation ceremony but there is no additional graduation cost to students.

-- Student publications such as the Student Academic Planner and the student newsletter, Technically Speaking, are available to all students.
+- Student publications such as the Student Handbook and Academic Planner and the student newsletter, Technically Speaking, are available to all students.
 The purpose of the student newsletter is for students to prepare and organize a publication that benefits other students.
 The responsibility of the institution is to provide guidance to the students and funding for the printing of the newsletter.
 All student communications shall explicitly state that the opinions expressed are not necessarily those of the College or of its students.
-Students can become involved in writing, photography, editing, desktop publishing, ad solicitation and paper distribution.
-A student who is interested in becoming a newsletter staff member should email email@example.com or visit the Student Activities office .
+Students can become involved in writing, photography, editing, desktop publishing, ad solicitation, and paper distribution.
+A student who is interested in becoming a newsletter staff member should email firstname.lastname@example.org or visit the Student Activities office.

 - All Student Government Association expenses are paid out of student activity fee funds.
 Expenses include the staff salaries, supplies and materials for the Student Activities Office and all SGA printing expenses.